• The Packaging and Packaging Waste Regulation

 PPWR

-Packaging must comply with the second wave of recycled content targets
+Packaging must comply with 2040 recycled content targets

 More PPWR insights